sirix777/money/docs/CryptoCurrencyCode.md

 This enum is designed to work seamlessly with the Sirix Money library's currency handling features.
 It's particularly useful when:

-- Creating new money instances
+- Creating new money instances with cryptocurrencies
-- Validating currency codes
+- Validating cryptocurrency codes
 - Working with cryptocurrency transactions
 - Implementing currency-specific business logic